blikblum/marionette.routing/docs/configuration.md

  * viewOptions: options passed to the Marionette.View constructor
  * path: the route path
  * abstract: pass true to define an abstract route
+ * outlet: pass true to allow a viewClass without a outlet region

-All routes, except the abstract ones, must have at least viewClass or routeClass defined.
+All routes must have at least viewClass or routeClass defined.

 For more information about route mapping refer to cherrytree documentation

 ### `router.listen`

  Starts listening for URL changes

+### `router.rootRegion`

+ Property that defines the region where the top level views will be rendered

 ### `middleware`